scrtlabs/marketplace/_sources/data-providers.rst.txt

 Publishing Historical Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To upload data in an registered data set, use the `catalyst publish-data`
+To upload data in an registered data set, use the ``catalyst marketplace publish``
 command:

 .. code-block:: bash